Hutchy68/pivot/README.md

 ### Notes on other skins

 As you build a wiki out with Pivot you will likely use the responsive grid from Foundation.
-This is key to making a responsive wiki, and is one of the largest _migration_ requirements when you want to move a wiki that ppreviously used Vector (and likely a lot of tables for layout) to Pivot.
+This is key to making a responsive wiki, and is one of the largest _migration_ requirements when you want to move a wiki that previously used Vector (and likely a lot of tables for layout) to Pivot.
 Once you do this, the ability of a user to select whatever skin will be removed.
 If you take full advantage of Pivot in your templates the lack of the Foundation grid will make viewing the wiki using [Vector](http://wikiapiary.com/wiki/Skin:Vector) or [MonoBook](http://wikiapiary.com/wiki/Skin:MonoBook) very difficult.

 Because of this, it is suggested that you set the `$wgSkipSkins` variable to make sure that everyone sees the site as you intended it.
 This removes other skins from being user selectable options.